cloudblue/connect-python-sdk/README.md

             # approve by ActivationTile
             return ActivationTileResponse(tile='\n  # Welcome to Fallball!\n\nYes, '
-                                        'you decided to have an account in our amazing service!\n\n')
+                                               'you decided to have an account in our amazing service!')
             # or
             # return TemplateResource().render(pk='TEMPLATE_ID', request_id=request.id)